“I AM” Walking On Water

 Am I Glad To Take In Jesus?

 You can imagine how the disciples might have felt if they had departed for Capernaum, say, a little after noon.
 And there was gentle sun on the Sea of Galilee that day.
 And the wind was light, and in their favor.
 Or there was no wind at all, and the water was like glass.
-And they were gliding along toward their destination with the smell of spring in the air and nothing but the sound of their oars moving through the water in their ears.
+And they were gliding along toward their destination with the smell of spring in the air and nothing but the gentle sound of their oars moving through the water.

 But it wasn’t like that.
 It was just the opposite.
 It was dark, and stormy, and the water was rough, and the wind was howling in their ears.
 They were afraid.
 And at the end of the report of this incident in the gospel of John, verse 6:21 says, “Then they were glad to take him into the boat…” I imagine you can think of a time when you felt at least a little bit similar about someone’s arrival.
 You might have said the words, “Boy, am I glad to see you!”
 A mother or father of a seriously sick child might say those words to a paramedic who arrives on scene.
 Or a person lost in the woods might say those words to their rescuer.